samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

   - Ward a single area up to [sum] square feet in size.
 If any creature enters the area, you instantly know about it.
 If you so choose, a loud noise can also emanate when the alarm is triggered, heard up to [dice] x 100m from the area.
 You can designate up to [dice] creatures who will not set off the alarm.
 You are automatically excluded.
 2. Behest
   - Range: shouting
-  - Target saves (with penalty equal to [dice]) or must obey a 1-word command you give.
+  - Target WIL saves (with penalty equal to [dice]) or must obey a 1-word command you give.
 If you invest at least 4 dice, the command must be obeyed for 1d3+1 rounds instead.
 3. Widdershins
   - Duration: [dice] hours
   - You draw a circle with radius up to [dice] x 1m on the ground.
 You choose what type of creature the circle is against: good-aligned, evil-aligned, demonic, undead, or similar.
 You also state whether the circle prevents such creatures from entering or exiting.